patricknnamdi/ksh-lspi/README.md

 KSH-LSPI combines three key components:

-a.
-B-spline or trigonometric basis expansion for flexible function approximation
+* B-spline or trigonometric basis expansion for flexible function approximation
-b.
-Kernel-wighted least square fixed point approximation for local approximation
+* Kernel-wighted least square fixed point approximation for local approximation
-c.
-Group LASSO regularization for component-wise feature selection using randomized coordinate descent
+* Group LASSO regularization for component-wise feature selection using randomized coordinate descent

 The algorithm learns interpretable, nonparametric value functions that decompose into additive components, making it possible to understand how individual continuous state features and their associated interactions contribute to the overall value estimate.